-- 16. Select the Files tab in the subwindow to the left.
+- 12. All documentation for the tool is available as pdf files in the menu Help → SE Documentation PDF Bookcase.
+The default reader is however incorrectly set in modelsim to acroread. but can be changed by selecting the menu Tools → Viewer Preference → PDF Viewer....
+Change setting from acroread to evince. - 13.
+Look at the simulator start window in Figure 6. - 14.
+Locate the library work.
+Expand this by clicking on the "+" to the left of the name.
+Select the unit example\design, right-click and select "Simulate". - 15.
+The window now change to look like Figure 7, "Modelsim simulation window". - 16.
+Bring up the simulation windows necessary for this simulation by entering menu View, and check that the windows Objects, Locals, and Files are checked. - 17.
+Select the Files tab in the subwindow to the left.
 View the files included in the current simulation by clicking on the "+" to the left of "sim".
-Select example\design\behav.vhdl, right-click and select "view source". - 17.
+Select example\design\behav.vhdl, right-click and select "view source". - 18.
 To add top-level signals to the Wave window, click in the Objects window, then select the menu Add.
-Select "To wave" and "Signals in region" from the menu. - 18.
+Select "To wave" and "Signals in region" from the menu. - 19.
 The values shown for the a, b and s vectors are using a different representation, e.g., 4'h3.
-This corresponds to a 4 element vector that has the value 3. - 19.
+This corresponds to a 4 element vector that has the hexadecimal value 3. - 20.
 Apply stimulus to the clock input by moving the pointer to the Objects window.
 Right click on the clk signal, and select "Modify" and then "Apply Clock...".
-Enter Duty=50, period=100 ns, first edge=falling and then press Ok. - In the transcipt subwindow should now have appeared force -freeze sim:/example\design/clk 0 0, 1 {50 ns} -r {100 ns}
+Enter Duty=50, period=100 ns, first edge=falling and then press Ok.

+In the transcipt subwindow should now have appeared

+force -freeze sim:/example\design/clk 0 0, 1 {50 ns} -r {100 ns}